Nexmo/nexmo-developer/_documentation/conversation/overview.md

 ## Code Snippets

-Code Snippets provide ready to use samples of code so you can build out your application quickly.
+Code snippets provide ready to use samples of code so you can build out your application quickly.

 You could start by [Creating a Conversation](/conversation/code-snippets/conversation/create-conversation).